egor-baranov/a2a-host/README.md

 # Introduction

-A python package that is making A2A host creation and deployment easy
+A python package that is making A2A host creation and deployment easy with conversation manager and dynamic model configuration

 # Examples